Frequently Asked Questions about Combined Sewer Overflows (CSOs)

 Sanitary sewers are pipes which carry wastewater from homes and businesses (i.e wastewater from toilets, laundry, bathing, dishwashing).
 Storm sewers are pipes that carry rainwater from storms.
 A pipe which is designed to carry both types of flow is called a combined sewer.

-When combined sewer systems were designed over 100 years ago, it was considered to be an appropriate way of managing both wastewater and stormwater.
+When combined sewer systems were designed over 100 years ago, it was an appropriate way of managing both wastewater and stormwater.
 Wastewater and stormwater were conveyed together to larger bodies of water, with little or no treatment provided prior to discharge.
 At the time, it was expected that dilution in a larger body of water would be adequate to protect human health and the environment.

 Most of the time, the combined sewer system was adequate to convey the wastewater and stormwater.
 Occasionally, however, higher intensity storms could overload the carrying capacity of the pipes.
 To provide relief from this overload, combined sewer overflows (CSOs) were designed into the systems to allow excess flows to discharge to nearby streams.
 This served to protect the cities from back-ups of raw sewage into homes, reduced the potential for street flooding, and protected the pipes and treatment systems from damage due to overloading.